 Every so often I come across a place in my travels that is so magical and unspoiled that I would rather keep it a secret for myself.
 But alas, it would be an injustice not to share Norfolk island with you and encourage you to book a holiday here, as it is honestly one of the most incredible destinations I have discovered in a long time.

-As a small town girl (originally from a town on the North West coast of Tasmania with a population of not many), the kind of holiday I appreciate is one where I feel welcomed by the locals, can quickly locate my morning coffee stop and find fresh produce to graze on throughout my visit.
+As a small town girl (originally from a town on the North West coast of Tasmania), the kind of holiday I appreciate is one where I feel welcomed by the locals.
+I also want to know where to find the best coffee in town.
+And if that is not essential, I don’t know what is!
 Norfolk Island is just that, along with the tranquillity, untouched nature and incredible scenery.

 Arriving in Norfolk Island